mongodb/docs/source/includes/fact-split-horizon-binding.rst

 :binary:`mongod` and :binary:`mongos` do not rely on :parameter:`disableSplitHorizonIPCheck` for validation at startup.
-Legacy :binary:`mongod` and :binary:`mongos` instances that use IP addresses instead of host names will start after an upgrade.
+Legacy :binary:`mongod` and :binary:`mongos` instances that use IP addresses instead of host names can start after an upgrade.

 Instances that are configured with IP addresses log a warning to use host names instead of IP addresses.